COVID-19 Health and Safety

 - Details regarding isolation for campus residents is outlined in the “campus residents” section below.

 If you are a close contact:

-If you develop any covid symptoms, you should get tested as soon as possible and shelter in place until you get a negative test result.
+If you develop any COVID-19 symptoms, you should get tested as soon as possible and shelter in place until you get a negative test result.
 For more information on testing, please visit the COVID-19 Testing FAQ.

-Limited isolation space is available on campus and will be reserved for campus residents who test positive for COVID-19 and who live in a double room with a student with moderate or severe immunosuppression, including, but not limited to, (i) those in active treatment for cancer; (ii) solid-organ transplant patients taking immunosuppressive medications; (iii) stem cell transplant patients within two years of transplantation or taking immunosuppressive medications; (iv) those with inherited immunosuppressive conditions, such as DiGeorge Syndrome or Wiskott-Aldrich Syndrome; (v) those with an advanced or untreated HIV infection and a CD4 count of less than 200, AIDS defining illness without subsequent improvement, or current uncontrolled viral loads with ongoing symptoms; or (vi) those with moderate or severe immunosuppression because of medications (e.g., Prednisone for more than two weeks, chemotherapy medications, biologic medications like Humira or Remicade).
+Limited isolation space is available on campus and will be reserved for campus residents who test positive for COVID-19 and who share a bedroom space with a student with moderate or severe immunosuppression, including, but not limited to, (i) those in active treatment for cancer; (ii) solid-organ transplant patients taking immunosuppressive medications; (iii) stem cell transplant patients within two years of transplantation or taking immunosuppressive medications; (iv) those with inherited immunosuppressive conditions, such as DiGeorge Syndrome or Wiskott-Aldrich Syndrome; (v) those with an advanced or untreated HIV infection and a CD4 count of less than 200, AIDS defining illness without subsequent improvement, or current uncontrolled viral loads with ongoing symptoms; or (vi) those with moderate or severe immunosuppression because of medications (e.g., Prednisone for more than two weeks, chemotherapy medications, biologic medications like Humira or Remicade).
 In these instances, the campus resident who has tested positive will be relocated to isolation housing.

 Classes and Work

-Students in quarantine and isolation should contact their instructors to discuss a plan to access class material and make up missed work.
+Students in isolation should contact their instructors to discuss a plan to access class material and make up missed work.
 Faculty will work with students as they do other times when a student misses class due to a medical condition.